cfeenstra67/sqlauthz/README.md

 ## Incremental Adoption

-In most cases, you'll be adopting `sqlauthz` into an existing database that already had roles, and possibly permissions, defined.
+In most cases, you'll be adopting `sqlauthz` into an existing database that already has roles, and possibly permissions, defined.
 It's a good idea to start by creating new role(s) to be managed by `sqlauthz`, and managing only those roles with `sqlauthz`.
 To achieve this, you should use the `users` revoke strategy to ensure you don't affect the permissions of any of your existing users.
 You can achieve this using the `revokeUsers` argument.
 For example, in your `package.json`:
 ```json
 {
     ...